codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is this movie about?
-It is about 2 hours long.
+What's the difference between a seal and a sea lion?
+An ion!

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+When was the programming language &quot;C#&quot; released?
- 1. Saturn
+ 1. 2000
- 2. Neptune
+ 2. 1999
- 3. Pollux
+ 3. 2001
- 4. Enceladus
+ 4. 1998

 <details>
   <summary>Answer</summary>
-  Neptune
+  2000
 </details>